 By the way … I never cook my cabbage soup without cumin.

-Studies show that the ginger root contains over 25 different antioxidants and hence provides a whole bunch of health benefits – too many to list them all.
+Studies have shown that the ginger root contains over 25 different antioxidants and hence provides a whole bunch of health benefits – too many to list them all.
 I love to make hot water simmered with a few slices of ginger to cure sore throats caused by colds or the flu.

 The great thing about ginger spice is that you can just toss the root in the freezer without packaging.
 Grate some slices whenever you need them.
 From a weight management aspect, ginger can boost digestion and metabolism, stabilize blood sugar levels and, like cumin, it also relieves gas and bloating.